AIPractioner/WhaleTailCNNProject/README.md

 Testing: The trained model can be used to predict if a new image belongs to a known whale or a new individual.

 Output: The code saves the trained model (whale_classification_model.h5) and interprets the prediction for a single test image.

+Note: the data set seems to be too large to upload to GitHub so providing a link to the data source here: https://www.kaggle.com/datasets/sairam6087/humpbackwhalefinal